 One of the things that I talk a lot about is never buying into a new-build investment.
 I think a lot of investors in South Africa get seduced into buying a new-build because of the way that these development companies market these properties.
-But from a purely financial perspective, if we’re looking at cash flow, a new-build is almost the worst investment that you can have if you’re looking for capital appreciation.
+But from a purely financial perspective, a new-build is almost the worst investment you can have if you are investing for cash flow.

 There is an argument that potentially buying into a new-build early on will get you some equity gains.
 But if we’re looking purely from a cash flow, monthly rental perspective, it doesn’t make sense.
-Now, to prove my point, I decided to use a live example.
+To prove my point, let me take you through a real example.

 The key thing here is the numbers.
 They’re saying that their two beds, one bath are going to sell for R695 000, and they’re giving us a monthly surplus of R284.
 So rent minus levies, minus raised in taxes, minus bond repayments.
 We’re walking away with a positive cash flow of R284, which seems on the surface somewhat realistic or somewhat possible.